Kadek Raditya

-Kadek Raditya Maheswara (born 13 June 1999) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Persebaya Surabaya.
+Kadek Raditya Maheswara (born 13 June 1999) is an Indonesian professional footballer who plays as a centre-back for Championship club Persis Solo, on loan from Persebaya Surabaya.

 Club career

 Persiba Balikpapan

 Raditya was born in Denpasar and started his professional career with Persiba Balikpapan in 2018.

 Madura United

 He was signed for Madura United to play in the Liga 1 in the 2019 season.
 Kadek Raditya made his league debut on 5 October 2019 in a match against Persib Bandung at the Gelora Bangkalan Stadium, Bangkalan.
 On 14 December 2021, Maheswara scored his first goal for Madura United against Borneo in the 5th minute at the Manahan Stadium, Surakarta.

 Persebaya Surabaya

 On 29 June 2023, Raditya signed for Persebaya Surabaya of Liga 1.
 He made his debut on 1 July against Persis Solo at the Manahan Stadium, Surakarta.

 International career

 In 2018, Kadek represented the Indonesia U-19, in the 2018 AFC U-19 Championship.